How To Prepare And Ace IELTS With 8.0 Band Score By Ayeni

 IELTS is an acronym for International English Language Testing System and it is the most recognised English proficiency test globally.
 IELTS is organized by the Cambridge English Language Assessment.

 IELTS tests are administered in virtually all countries of the world, Nigeria inclusive.
 IELTS tests are taken every fortnight and sometimes you may find test dates fixed in successive weeks.
-A typical IELTS test has four sections namely, Reading, Listening, Writing and Speaking and you can choose between taking the computer-based IELTS test or the paper-based IELTS test.
+A typical IELTS test has four sections namely, Reading, Listening, Writing, and Speaking and you can choose between taking the computer-based IELTS test or the paper-based IELTS test.
 IELTS tests are graded in bands from a minimum of 0 to 9.

-An interesting fact about the test is that you can take the test unlimited number of times and your test result is valid for a maximum of two years.
+An interesting fact about the test is that you can take the test an unlimited number of times and your test result is valid for a maximum of two years.
 As a result, candidates retake the test as many times as possible till they achieve their desired band score.

-How to Prepare for IELTS
+How to Prepare

-What then are the tips you need to ace your IELTS on your first attempt.
+What then are the tips you need to ace your IELTS on your first attempt?

-• Identify the suitable IELTS test you should take.
+- Identify the suitable IELTS test you should take.

 There are different IELTS tests, each for different purposes.
 Moreover, there are peculiar differences in the pattern of each of these steps.
 So you will save yourself a lot of stress identifying the right IELTS test you should register for.

 There is also the Academic and General IELTS UKVI option for those interested in relocating to the UK through a special UK Visa route.
-In addition, there is the IELTS Life Skills A1 and A2 which is useful for those that aim to join their relatives who are already settled in the UK.
+In addition, there is the IELTS Life Skills A1 and A2 which is useful for those who aim to join their relatives who are already settled in the UK.

-• Confirm the minimum band score you need
+- Confirm the minimum band score you need

 In addition to knowing the right test to register for, you must know the minimum band score you require for your result to be useful.
 Every university and country has its specific IELTS requirements.

-Though there is no pass mark in IELTS tests, an overall band score 6 out of a possible 9 may just be insufficient to study in a foreign university for an academic IELTS candidates for instance.
+Though there is no pass mark in IELTS tests, an overall band score 6 out of a possible 9 may just be insufficient to study in a foreign university for academic IELTS candidates for instance.
 In some universities, you may need as high 7.0 across all sectional tests to be considered.

 However, if you are migrating to work or for permanent residency, a 6.5 in General IELTS may just be sufficient for you.
-Given these differences, you must research about the minimum band score you need.
+Given these differences, you must research the minimum band score you need.
 This is not to say that you should prepare just for the minimum.

-• Spend at least two to three months to prepare for your test.
+- Spend at least two to three months to prepare for your test.

-As a first timer, you will be putting yourself under undue pressure if you choose a test date that does not give you adequate time to prepare for the test.
+As a first-timer, you will be putting yourself under undue pressure if you choose a test date that does not give you adequate time to prepare for the test.
 IELTS allows candidates to choose their preferred test dates and as such you should maximize this privilege to choose the most convenient test date that will give you ample time to prepare.

-Considering the fact that many IELTS candidates in Nigeria are either working or schooling and also bearing in mind the fact that IELTS tests are not as straightforward as local English exams, I always recommend a minimum of two to three months of preparation.
+Because many IELTS candidates in Nigeria are either working or schooling and also bearing in mind the fact that IELTS tests are not as straightforward as local English exams, I always recommend a minimum of two to three months of preparation.

 Except you are not engaged in some work or studying elsewhere and you have enough spare time should you choose to spend less than two months to prepare for your maiden IELTS test.
 I spent two and half months in preparing for my only IELTS test and the duration helped me to ace the test with an 8.0.

-• Get a seasoned trainer either online or offline
+- Get a seasoned trainer either online or offline

 However, before you register with any tutor, be sure of their track record over time.
 Do not register with a tutor just because he or she teaches English language.
-IELTS tests are not just about knowing English Language.
+IELTS tests are not just about knowing the English Language.
 There must be a good understanding of the IELTS question types and how to approach them in main tests.

-• Understand the Question Types in each Test
+- Understand the Question Types in each Test

 The next thing you need to do in your preparation is to understand the various question types in each of the four tests in an IELTS exam.
 The reading test has about 12 question types while the Listening test has about seven question types.